Mishalzeera/bluebird-blackjack/README.md

 A simple blackjack game with a virtual live music experience.
 Styled according to a vintage Raj/colonial era look but musically evocative of surf and early RnB.
 The game is to entertain casually.
-The author made all of the music at home on a computer, but the intention was to sound like a live band, warts and all.
+The author made the music at home on a computer, but the intention was to sound like a live band, warts and all.
 The audience sound was pieced together from other recordings.
 The opponent characters are a feature that promotes a lighthearted atmosphere.
 The